mushfiqRabbi/ubChats-Online-chatting-and-audio-video-calling-website/readme.md

 Check out the live demo of ub-chats at: [ub-chats Live Demo](https://ub-chats.onrender.com/)

+:memo: **Note:** You may have to wait a few minutes for the server to start when visiting the website for the first time, as the server on render goes down after 15 minutes of inactivity.

 ## Getting Started

 To get started with ub-chats, follow these steps: